Obadiah's Barrow: History

-The Isles of Scilly were originally settled during the Neolithic era, circa 2500 BC.
+The Isles of Scilly were originally settled during the Neolithic era, around 2500 BC.
 Burial monuments on the islands range in date from the later Neolithic period to the Middle Bronze Age (c.2500-1000 BC).
-Over eighty entrance graves have been recorded on the isles of Scilly.
+Over 80 entrance graves have been recorded on the isles of Scilly.
 Entrance graves are distinguished by their burial chamber, typically constructed with edge-set slabs, coursed rubble walling or both, and roofed by large covering slabs.
 The chamber is usually accessible through an opening in the mound's stone outer edge.
 Excavations of entrance graves have generally uncovered cremation urns, pottery fragments and cremated and unburnt human bones.

-Obadiah's grave was excavated in 1901 by the British archaeologist, George Bonsor, who discovered a crouching male skeleton in the middle of the chamber and a Bronze Age cremation urn and several cremation urn fragments.
+Obadiah's grave was excavated in 1901 by British archaeologist George Bonsor, who discovered a crouching male skeleton in the middle of the chamber and a Bronze Age cremation urn and several cremation urn fragments.
 Near the entrance to the chamber, Bonsor uncovered a bronze awl, more urn fragments and cremated and unburnt bones.
 The grave was named for Obadiah Hicks, a farmer who lived on St. Agnes at the time of the excavation.
 Bonsor lodged with Hicks and named the burial monument after him.
 Bonsor's surviving plans, drawings and sections of the grave have provided a very detailed record of the entrance grave's chamber and archaeological finds.